jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/f.services_networking.md

         - podSelector:
             matchLabels:
               app: hello
-# Please note the difference if in the below leading (-) in from of ports was missing
+# Please note the difference if in the below leading (-) in front of ports was missing
 # Current rule is (target has label app:hello) OR ( ports in 53)
 # With missing (-) is  (target has label app:hello) AND ( ports in 53)
     - ports: